QCD mesonic screening masses using Gribov quantization: Introduction

 The following is how the paper is set up.
 We shall establish necessary notations and review some of the mesonic correlators' well-known characteristics at high temperatures in section~\ref{Section_2}.
 Section \ref{Section_3} covers how a dimensionally reduced effective field theory~\cite{Huang:1995tz} can describe high-temperature QCD in general while incorporating the mesonic correlators along the lines of work~\cite{Laine:2003bd}.
-Nonrelativistic QCD or three-dimensional (3d) $ \text{NRQCD}_{3} $ will refer to the quark portion of the lagrangian entering.
-In section \ref{Section_4}, we will give details about the Gribov quantization and do the required matching computation to fix the unknown parameter in the effective lagrangian by matching the dispersion relation of QCD and NRQCD$_{3}$, using Gribov formalism.
+In section \ref{Section_4}, we will do the required matching computation to fix the unknown parameter in the effective lagrangian by matching the dispersion relation of QCD and NRQCD$_{3}$, using Gribov formalism.
 Section \ref{Section_5} evaluates the dynamics of the effective theory with Gribov's gluon propagator inclusion.
 Results of the screening masses for the quenched QCD case and $N_f=3$ are compared with the recent lattice data in section \ref{Section_6}.
 We summarize the work in the last section, \ref{Section_7}.
-The appendix~\ref{sec:appendixB} consists of the detailed derivation of the $Q\bar{Q}$ potential in the effective theory using Gribov formalism.